Knulp: Early Spring

-The next morning, he spends a lot of time exploring the town.
-He meets old loose acquaintances again and tries to talk to the craftsmen everywhere.
-Since he knows a little about all trades and has mastered their technical terminology and their distinguishing marks, he is always happy to be mistaken as one of them.
-An old acquaintance of Knulp, Schlotterbeck, a tailor with many children, who has settled in Lächstetten, envies Knulp because he is so carefree.
-Knulp advises the tailor that he should be happy to have his children, and he reveals to him that he has a two-year-old son himself, who was adopted by strangers after the mother's death because of concealed paternity.
-He has no contact with him and can only see him from afar on occasion.
-As he continues to walk through the town, he learns some local news and tells news from other places.
-He rejoices in the loose ties that he forms here as an old acquaintance with a sedentary lifestyle.
-He also finds out where the dance will be in the evening and, with a great deal of persuasion, succeeds in convincing Bärbele to attend.
-That is far more interesting to him than the importunities of the life-hungry tanner's wife, whom he knows how to escape.
-He also makes a poor excuse and turns down an invitation from the Rothfuss couple, who would like to spend the evening with Knulp.
-Instead, he goes to the dance with Bärbele in the evening.
+The next morning, he explores the town at length.
+He refreshes old, loose acquaintances and seeks out conversations with the craftsmen everywhere.
+As he knows a little about all the trades and is familiar with their jargon and manners, he is always happy to be mistaken for one of them.
+An old acquaintance of Knulp, Schlotterbeck, a tailor with many children who has also settled in Lächstetten envies Knulp because he is so carefree.
+Knulp advises the tailor that he should be happy to have these children and tells him that he himself has a two-year-old son, but that he was adopted by strangers after his mother's death because his paternity was concealed.
+Knulp, therefore can not have contact with his son and can only watch him from afar on occasion.
+As he continues to walk through the town he learns about the local news and then tells the news about other places.
+He rejoices in the loose bond that connects him as an old acquaintance with the life of the sedentary people.
+He also finds out where the dancing will take place that evening and, with a lot of persuasion, manages to invite Bärbele.
+This is far more interesting to him than the intrusions of the life-hungry tanner's wife, from whom he manages to escape.
+He also turns down an invitation from the Rothfuß couple, who want to spend the evening with Knulp, with a cheap excuse.
+Instead, he goes to the dance floor with Bärbele in the mild evening.
 Knulp and Bärbele dance together.
-Afterwards, he brings her almost to her door.
-Everyone kisses everyone goodbye.
-Then, Bärbele realizes that Knulp is a have-not.
+He follows her almost to her door.
+They kiss each other goodbye.
+That evening, Bärbele realizes that Knulp is poor.
 She gives him a coin from her small purse.
-Knulp feels that spring is coming and has to go hiking.
-In the tramp's intact memory, trained at the Latin school, the topology of the landscape around Lächstetten with all overnight accommodations etc. is reliably preserved.
+Knulp senses spring and has to wander.
+The topology of the landscape around Lächstetten, including all the accommodation options etc., is reliably stored in the tramp's intact memory, which he had already trained at Latin school as a child.